 Public Health England directs parents to joint guidance published by the Royal College of Obstetricians and Gynaecologists, Royal College of Midwives and Royal College of Paediatrics and Child Health:

-However you feed your baby, the following precautions are recommended:
+However you choose to feed your baby, the following precautions are recommended:

 - Wash your hands before touching your baby, breast pump or bottles